KumarShailesh07/Sales-Analysis/README.md

 This project demonstrates how Excel can be used as a powerful business intelligence tool to convert raw sales data into actionable insights.

 It reflects real-world workflows used by Data Analysts to understand product performance, customer behavior, and business growth.

-Ideal for Data Analyst, Business Analyst, and MIS roles.